Animal Cruelty Enforcement

 Unfortunately, enforcement of our federal animal protection laws continues to see lengthy delays, with many crimes going unprosecuted completely.
 According to the DOJ’s own records, between 2015 and 2019, less than 200 defendants were charged, convicted or sentenced for animal welfare offenses.

-Following a series of Congressional laws put in place to fortify the federal legal framework against the malicious mistreatment of animals, the Animal Cruelty Enforcement (ACE) Act, H.R.1016, has been introduced by U.S. Representatives Joe Neguse (D-CO), David Joyce (R-OH), and Steve Cohen (D-TN).
-If passed into federal law, the ACE Act would establish a dedicated division at the U.S. Department of Justice to increase the investigation, enforcement, and prosecution of felony animal cruelty crimes.
+The Animal Cruelty Enforcement (ACE) Act will advance the effort to crack down on animal cruelty crimes in the U.S. Following a series of Congressional laws put in place to fortify the federal legal framework against the malicious mistreatment of animals, the ACE Act would establish a dedicated division at the U.S. Department of Justice to increase the investigation, enforcement, and prosecution of felony animal cruelty crimes.

-The Animal Cruelty Enforcement (ACE) Act, H.R.1016, is a common-sense bill that animal advocates, domestic violence workers, law enforcement, and the average U.S. citizen can agree is the right policy for the United States.
+The ACE Act is a common-sense bill that animal advocates, domestic violence workers, law enforcement, and the average U.S. citizen can agree is the right policy for the United State

 Other Campaigns